Ivan Mihailov (general): Biography

 Ivan Mikhailov Popov arrived in Bulgaria on July 16, 1945, as a colonel in the Red Army.
 On August 15, 1945, he was appointed Chief of the Ordnance Department of the General Staff of the Ministry of War and was promoted to the rank of major general.
 In 1947, he was appointed as the first commander of the Bulgarian artillery in the newly created Artillery Command under the Ministry of Defence.
 In 1950, he was appointed deputy minister of national defense and on February 9 of the same year, he was promoted to the rank of lieutenant general.
-Since 1951, he has been a member of the Main Military Council.
+Since 1951, he had been a member of the Main Military Council.

 He was elected by the National Assembly as vice-chairman, subsequently as deputy-chairman of the Council of Ministers continuously, in all governments from January 4, 1951, to July 9, 1971, during which time he also held the following positions:

-Minister of Transport and Communications from 01.02.1957 to 09.06.1958, chairman of the Committee on the Peaceful Uses of Atomic Energy from 1957 to 1959.
-Minister of Defence from 09.06.1958 to 17.03.1962 head of the Civil Defense from 09.06.1962 to 1971, deputy chairman of the State Defense Committee from 1957 to 1973.
+Minister of Transport and Communications from 1 February 1957 to 9 June 1958, chairman of the Committee on the Peaceful Uses of Atomic Energy from 1957 to 1959.
+Minister of Defence from 9 June 1958 to 17 March 1962 head of the Civil Defense from 9 June 1962 to 1971, deputy chairman of the State Defense Committee from 1957 to 1973.

 He was also a member of the newly created supreme state body, the State Council of the People's Republic of Bulgaria, from July 8, 1971, to June 18, 1981.